unoplatform/uno.extensions/doc/Reference/Markup/StaticAndThemeResources.md

 Using Static or Theme Resources is built on top of the `IDependencyPropertyBuilder<T>`.
 This allows the greatest degree of flexibility and extensibility.

-To get started let's assume that we have a string resource called `AppTitle` in our ResourceDictionary.
-This could be either on the element itself, somewhere within the Visual Tree or even within the Application Resources.
+To get started let's assume that we have a string resource called `AppTitle` in our `ResourceDictionary`.
+This could be either on the element itself, somewhere within the Visual Tree or even within the `Application.Resources`.
 In this case we might provide the value like:

 ```csharp
 new TextBlock()
     .Text(x => x.StaticResource("AppTitle"))
 ```

-Similarly to this we might want to use a Theme Resource such as `ApplicationPageBackgroundThemeBrush` to set the Background of our Page.
+Similarly to this we might want to use a `ThemeResource` such as `ApplicationPageBackgroundThemeBrush` to set the Background of our `Page`.
 In this case we will see we can use nearly identical syntax like:

 ```csharp
 public partial class MyPage : Page